martinfuglset/martinfuglset/README.md

 ### I'm Martin – Solution Architect
 Passionate about solving real-world problems by designing practical, data-driven solutions.
-With over a decade of experience in creating digital products, I design solutions with a systematic approach and rigorous design principles.
+With more than a decade of experience in creating digital products, I design solutions with a systematic approach and rigorous design principles.